Large Language Model as Token Compressor and Decompressor: Experiment

+The summarization task evaluates the model's ability to abstract high-level content from compressed representations.
+We conduct experiments on CNN/DailyMail under two paradigms, i.e., direct decompression and inference decompression.
+The results are shown in Table~\ref{tab:summarization_results}.
 We set the compression ratio to 4$\times$, however, due to variable-length compression, the average compression ratio reached 6.3$\times$, while maintaining performance comparable to or even better than the original model.
 Notably, in the direct decompression, the inference time was reduced from 35 min to 17 min, a speedup of 2$\times$, demonstrating the efficiency and scalability of our method.

-For long text question answering, we evaluated our method on the HotpotQA, Quality, NarrativeQA, and QASPER datasets.
+For long text question answering, we evaluated our method on the HotpotQA, QuALITY, NarrativeQA, and QASPER datasets.
 We applied a 4$\times$ compression ratio to the input and tested it against two paradigms.
 The results are shown in Table~\ref{tab:longqa}.
-On all four datasets, our method consistently outperforms existing baseline methods with the same compression budget.
+Under the same compression budget, our method outperforms prior compression baselines on QuALITY, NarrativeQA, and QASPER, and remains close to the best baseline on HotpotQA (33.35 vs. 33.46).
 We also observed that we can achieve a compression ratio of 18$\times$ for some inputs.
 This demonstrates that our compressed representation can preserve task-relevant semantics and maintain multi-hop inference capabilities even with significantly reduced text length.